Elevate Your HR Career with an Online Master’s in Labor & Employment Law

 - 3 starts per year

-Tulane University’s online MJ-LEL is designed for aspiring HR law executives who are non-lawyers, but who will work to navigate, dissect and apply aspects of law, such as policies and legislation, and do not intend to take the bar.
+Tulane University’s online MJ-LEL is an employment law degree designed for aspiring HR law executives who are non-lawyers, but who will work to navigate, dissect and apply aspects of law.
 This program teaches the fundamental and complex intricacies of employment law like EEOC compliance, contracts and contract law, FMLA and ADA laws and more.
 Watch the video to hear program leaders and students share their insights.

 Video Transcript